 Late Diagnosis of Long Term Medical Conditions/Disabilities

-Where Academic Support has assessed a student as requiring adjustment to normal arrangements for assessment but it is too close to a scheduled examination for the adjustment to be put in place for a centrally arranged examination the School should follow the procedure on the Academic Services website available here and if possible arrange for the assessment to take place in the School.
+Where Academic Support has assessed a student as requiring adjustment to normal arrangements for assessment but it is too close to a scheduled examination for the adjustment to be put in place for a centrally arranged examination the School should follow the procedure on the Student Services - Service Development website and if possible arrange for the assessment to take place in the School.
 If this is not possible the student may request deferral of the relevant examination(s) such that the adjustment can be made to a centrally arranged examination.